 The first step to secure approval for an ACM event is to complete and submit the PAF.
 It provides the SIG Leadership the preliminary information necessary to evaluate the event.
 The endorsed PAF will allow the SIG Services Staff to help conference leaders get started on site selection and hotel contracting.
 The PAF also provides information on the submission review systems available through ACM at no cost to the conference.
 Once endorsed by SIG Leadership, it also allows the committee to distribute the Call for Papers, and will automatically list the event in the ACM online conference calendar, as well as the calendar section of the Communications of the ACM (CACM) magazine.
 Having this information also helps to avoid overlapping with similarly sponsored ACM conferences.

 This form should be completed by the General Chair or Treasurer, and requires an active membership number.
+Please be aware that in submitting the Preliminary Approval Form, you are attesting that the individuals listed as the Conference Chair and Program Chair will be serving in those roles.
 The PAF is a simple on-line form that can be completed quickly, it requires basic information about the conference: dates, location, proceedings plans, the Call for Papers deadline, and the conference URL, if available.
 A link to complete the PAF is here.

 Requirements for the Preliminary Approval Form (PAF):